Radoslawq007/BitBudCoiN/EXCHANGE-INTEGRATION.md

 The testnet may be restarted from a fresh genesis during early integration work.
 Treat any testnet chain state as disposable.

+### Some early coinbase rewards were paid to invalid addresses

+A small number of blocks mined before address validation was enforced paid their coinbase reward to strings that are not valid BbC addresses — for example the literal `gpusolo1...`, a miner label rather than an address.
+These sit at heights 22,962 to 23,078 and 73,271 to 73,275.

+The coins exist in the ledger and count toward circulating supply, but no private key corresponds to those strings.
+They cannot be spent and cannot be attributed to anyone.
+Treat them as permanently burned when calculating effective circulating supply.

+Both `POST /solo/submit` and `POST /pool/submit` now reject a miner address that fails the format check, and `receiveBlock()` rejects any block whose coinbase recipient is malformed.
+A block of this kind cannot enter the chain today.

 ### 129 blocks are missing from the canonical chain